HoughNet: Integrating near and long-range evidence for visual detection: Acknowledgment

 This work was supported by the Scientific and Technological Research Council of Turkey (T\"{U}B\.{I}TAK) through the project titled ``Object Detection in Videos with Deep Neural Networks" (grant \#117E054).
 The numerical calculations reported in this paper were partially performed at T\"{U}B\.{I}TAK ULAKB\.{I}M, High Performance and Grid Computing Center (TRUBA resources).
 We also gratefully acknowledge the support of the AWS Cloud Credits for Research program.

 { }

-\begin{IEEEbiography}[{ }]{Nermin Samet} is a Ph.D. candidate at the Department of Computer Engineering, Middle East Technical University, Ankara, Turkey.
-She received her M.Sc. and B.Sc. degrees in computer engineering from Bilkent University and Hacettepe University respectively.
-Her primary research interest is computer vision focusing on object detection. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Nermin Samet} is a postdoctoral researcher at École des Ponts (ENPC) ParisTech, IMAGINE Research Group.
+She received her Ph.D. degree in 2021 from the Department of Computer Engineering, Middle East Technical University, Ankara, Turkey.
+Her M.Sc. and B.Sc. degrees in computer engineering are from Bilkent University and Hacettepe University respectively.
+Her primary research interest is computer vision focusing on object detection.